tmtsoftware/csw/docs/src/main/framework.md

 #### onOneway

-In case a command is received as a oneway, command response should not be provided to the sender.
+On receiving a command as `Oneway`, the `onOneway` handler is invoked for a component only if the `validateCommand` handler returns `Accepted`.In case a command is received as a oneway, command response should not be provided to the sender.

 Assembly/Scala
 :   @@snip [TromboneAssemblyHandlers.scala](../../../csw-vslice/src/main/scala/csw/trombone/assembly/TromboneAssemblyHandlers.scala) { #onOneway-handler }